|Funding Program:||Investment Road and Rail Program

 The upgrade to a grade-separated interchange is intended to reduce congestion and improve safety at this intersection, which has a poor crash record.

-Construction commenced in November 2014 and was completed on 22 March 2016.
+Construction commenced in November 2014 and was completed in March 2016.

 Disclaimer: The material contained in this site is made available